Combat

 You throw at least 2 weapons, up to a maximum of DEX/10.
 The Speed is 3 + (number of weapons thrown)/2, and the Stamina cost is 5, +1 for every 2 weapons (6 for 2-3, 7 for 4-5, and so forth).
 Regardless of how many weapons you throw, the minimum total Speed of a multi-throw action is 5–this applies to both its base Speed, and its final Speed after any changes (such as spending AP).
 The rolled damage is the total for all weapons thrown; 6 shuriken would yield a 6d6 base damage.
 Your damage bonus is increased by +0.5 for every thrown weapon.
 So, if you had 60 STR in the above multi-throw, your damage bonus would be (60/15 = 4, 4 + 0.5x6 = 4+3 =) 7.
 The attack would be Speed (3 + 6/2 =) 6 and Stamina 8, and have a damage formula of: 6d6+7x6.
 If you are multi-throwing shuriken, their +2 Accuracy is applied only once.
 You do need to choose between shuriken or kunai when you multi-throw; you can’t mix-and-match, tragically.
 Because wounds represent severe damage from a single powerful attack, and multi-throws are multiple weaker injuries delivered at once, the severity of all wounds caused by multi-throws is reduced by one category, to a minimum of Minor.

 Parry (Speed 3, Interrupt) This entails deflecting an opponent’s weapon with your own, or stopping their unarmed attacks with your bare hands.
-Accordingly, weapon attacks may only be parried with weapons, and unarmed attacks may only be parried if you have at least one hand free to do so.
+Accordingly, weapon attacks may only be parried with weapons (and when doing so can only use a single weapon to parry), and unarmed attacks may only be parried if you have at least one hand free to do so.
 Parrying works similarly to dodging, though uses an Accuracy Roll to determine its success.

 When something (such as Fatigue) penalizes both Accuracy and defensive rolls (or rolls in general), Parry only suffers the penalty to defensive rolls; if something penalizes only Accuracy, then Parry does suffer that penalty.
 Basically, it doesn’t have to deal with ‘double jeopardy’.